BrainbirdLab/JaanLang-Web/src/lib/docs.md

-## Introduction
+## Introduction 🎉

-Let's explore the basics of JaanLang to do simple tasks.
+JaanLang is a language for couples.
+It is designed to be a fun and easy way to communicate with your partner.
+It is inspired by the way couples talk to each other and the way they express their love.
+It is a simple and easy to learn language that can be used to write small programs and scripts.

-## Starting program
+## Starting program 🚀

 Programs must start with `hi jaan` and end with `bye jaan`: